SciMed/style-guide/README.md

   maintain and leads to code duplication.
 There are gems that transform the styles and put them in the corresponding html tags.

+* Consider sending emails in a background process.
+Sending emails while generating page response should be avoided.
+It causes delays in loading of the page and requests can timeout.

 ## Bundler

 * Do not remove the `Gemfile.lock` from version control.
 This is not